-The guideline on Management of Blood Cholesterol was developed by the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines and was categorized as Affirmation of Value by the American Academy of Family Physicians.
+The “VA/DOD Clinical Practice Guideline for the Management of Dyslipidemia for Cardiovascular Risk Reduction” was developed by the US Department of Veteran Affairs and the Department of Defense and categorized as Affirmation of Value by the American Academy of Family Physicians.

 The AAFP uses the category of “Affirmation of Value” to support clinical practice guidelines that provide valuable guidance, but do not meet our criteria for full endorsement.
 The primary reasons for not endorsing this guideline included:

 *While risk-based recommendations allow for more patient-centered discussions and treatment decisions, many calculators used to assess risk include race/ethnicity as a factor.
 The AAFP recognizes that these calculators are limited by their reliance on race as a risk factor and issues a strong call for research for methods to accurately assess risk based on social determinants of health and racism instead of race.
 The AAFP opposes the use of race as a proxy for biology or genetics in clinical evaluation and management and the following policy opposing the inappropriate use of race in clinical decision making: https://www.aafp.org/about/policies/all/racebased-medicine.html